Jace Peterson Preview, Player Props: Diamondbacks vs. White Sox

 Jace Peterson At The Plate

-- Peterson has driven in a run in 23 games this season (18.1%), including nine games with more than one RBI (7.1%).
-He has also driven in three or more of his team's runs in three contests.
+- Peterson has an RBI in 23 of 128 games this year, with multiple RBI in nine of them.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.